Leg lengthening and shortening are types of surgery to treat some people who have legs of unequal lengths.

 The surgeon makes a cut over the growth plate at the end of the bone in the longer leg.

 - The growth plate may be destroyed by scraping or drilling it to stop further growth at that growth plate.

-- Another method is to insert staples on each side of the bony growth plate.
+- Another method is to insert staples or plates on each side of the bony growth plate.
 These can be removed when both legs are close to the same length.